Vector Symbolic Architectures as a Computing Framework for Emerging Hardware: Computing with HDC/VSA

-The chain of the multiplication operations is used to create a hypervector corresponding to the trace from the tree root to a certain leaf, associated with leaf's symbol.
-For instance, to reach the leaf with symbol ``a'' it is necessary to traverse three left children.
-In terms of VSA this trace will be represented as: $\textbf{a} \odot \textbf{l} \odot \rho(\textbf{l}) \odot \rho^2(\textbf{l})$.
-In such a way traces to all leaves can be represented.
+The chain of the binding operations is used to create a hypervector corresponding to the trace from the tree root to a certain leaf, associated with the leaf's symbol.
+For instance, to reach the leaf ``a'', it is necessary to traverse three left children.
+In terms of HDC/VSA, this trace will be represented as: $\textbf{a} \odot \textbf{l} \odot \rho(\textbf{l}) \odot \rho^2(\textbf{l})$.
+In such a way, traces to all leaves can be represented.

-Finally, the addition operation is used to combine hypervectors of individual traces in order co create a single hypervector (denoted as $\textbf{t}$) corresponding to the whole binary tree.
+Finally, the superposition operation is used to combine hypervectors of individual traces in order co create a single hypervector (denoted as $\textbf{t}$) corresponding to the whole binary tree.
 Combining all steps together, the single hypervector for the tree depicted in Fig.~\ref{fig:BT} will then look like:

-Thus, the information about the tree in Fig.~\ref{fig:BT} is stored in a distributed way in the compound hypervector $\textbf{t}$, which in turn can be queried with VSA operations.
-For example, given a trace of children we can extract the symbol associated with the leaf at this trace.
-Assume that the trace is right-right-left then its hypervector is $\textbf{r} \odot \rho(\textbf{r}) \odot \rho^2(\textbf{l})$.
+Thus, the information about the tree in Fig.~\ref{fig:BT} is stored in a distributed way in the compound hypervector $\textbf{t}$, which in turn can be queried with HDC/VSA operations.
+For example, given a trace of children, we can extract the symbol associated with the leaf at this trace.
+Assume that the trace is right-right-left, then its hypervector is $\textbf{r} \odot \rho(\textbf{r}) \odot \rho^2(\textbf{l})$.
 This hypervector can be unbound from $\textbf{t}$ as: